Building Transactional Web Apps with Next.js 15, Prisma, and Vercel

-How we built a fast, maintainable e-commerce foundation using Next.js 15 Server Actions, Prisma, and Vercel—fewer moving parts, faster cart flows, better SEO.
+Patterns for building fast, type-safe transactional web apps using Next.js 15 Server Components, Server Actions, and Prisma—fewer moving parts, cleaner data flows, better SEO.

 Why This Stack?

-Building e-commerce doesn't mean you need microservices, Kubernetes, and a dedicated DevOps team from day one.
+Building a transactional web app doesn't mean you need microservices, Kubernetes, and a dedicated DevOps team from day one.
 For most businesses, a lean, well-architected monolith gets you to market faster and scales further than you'd expect.

 We chose Next.js 15, Prisma, and Vercel because this combination delivers: